 Protection from Elements

 Open-frame generators are more vulnerable to the weather because they lack the protective casing of closed-frame generators.
-Its performance and longevity may be impacted by rain, dust, and debris needing shelter or running coves measures.
+Its performance and longevity may be impacted by rain, dust, and debris, necessitating shelter or running cover measures.

 Closed-frame generators are used to solve environmental issues.
-The casing layer the internal components from the wind, rain, and other elements ensuring dependable operation even under challenging conditions.
+The casing layer protects the internal components from wind, rain, and other elements, ensuring dependable operation even under challenging conditions.

 Performance and Power Output